-The sites, culturally significant, are best visited with a guide such as on a Tall Timbers 4WD Adventure Tour.
-The name Tarkine comes from the Aboriginal community, who call it tar-keen-nee.
+The sites, culturally significant, are best visited with a guide (the name Tarkine comes from the Aboriginal community, who call it tar-keen-nee).

 Gardiner Point is where you officially stand at The Edge of World and view the longest uninterrupted span of ocean on Earth.

 The nearest land is Argentina, a mere 20,000km and a long, long, way away.

 It’s where the Arthur River meets the sea, spewing rainforest timbers onto the beach.
 It’s also where you are encouraged to toss a pebble into the ocean and make a wish.